nikeshkamble25/TradeSummary/README.md

 **Functionality**

-1. After running this application, you will be provided two options existing input 1 and 2
+1. After running this application, you will be provided two options expecting an input 1 or 2
 ![Alt text](images/3.png?raw=true "")

 2. 1st option will give you trade summary(this would take 3 to 5 seconds to load as its reading data from multiple files source)